rust-rse/rse-benchmark/reed-solomon-erasure/README.md

 ## Credits
 #### Library overhaul and Galois 2^16 backend
-Many thanks to the following people for overhaul of the library and introduction of Galois 16 backend
+Many thanks to the following people for overhaul of the library and introduction of Galois 2^16 backend

   - [drskalman](https://github.com/drskalman)

   - Jeff Burdges [burdges](https://github.com/burdges)

   - Robert Habermeier [rphmeier](https://github.com/rphmeier)

+#### WASM builds
+Many thanks to Nazar Mokrynskyi [nazar-pc](https://github.com/nazar-pc) for submitting his package for WASM builds

+He is the original author of the files stored in `wasm` folder.
+The files may have been modified by me later.

 #### Testers
 Many thanks to the following people for testing and benchmarking on various platforms